 One of the primary benefits of using training portals for businesses is that it can help to reap better results than other more traditional training delivery methods.
-Adopting a learning portal to create user-centric corporate learning can boost employee engagement rates, yield higher completion rates and boost information retention through consistent reinforcement.
+Adopting a learning portal to create user-centric corporate learning can boost employee engagement rates, yield higher completion rates, and boost information retention through consistent reinforcement.

-What’s more, learning portals encourage better engagement between L&D teams and learners in comparison to formal corporate training in which learners can often be passive participants.
+What’s more, remote learning portals encourage better engagement between L&D teams and learners in comparison to formal corporate training in which learners can often be passive participants.

 How can you use learning portals to assist training delivery?